aherne/c-data-structures-api/README.md

 	- HashSet: implements a set of hash table type (same as std::unordered_set @ C++11)
 	- LinkedHashSet: implements a set of hash table type ordered via a doubly linked list (no STL equivalent, elements can be iterated by insertion order)
 	- TreeSet: implements a set or red-black-tree type (wrapper over std::set)
+- Container: "interface" implementing container adaptors into which all read/write operations are performed only on head or tail
+	- Stack: implements a LIFO container adaptor where data is pushed to head and popped from head (same as std::stack, also wrapping std::deque)
+	- Queue: implements a FIFO container adaptor where data is pushed to bottom and popped from head (same as std::queue, also wrapping std::deque)

 Operations complexity @ list:
 <table>